How is the monthly rental amount calculated?

 If you have more space than you need, or want to move locations before your lease ends, you may want to consider a Commercial Sublease.
-Your agreement with your landlord may require a subtenant to meet certain requirements or be approved by the landlord.
+Your agreement with your landlord, however, may require a subtenant to meet certain requirements or be approved by the landlord.

 Can I buy the property I am leasing?